armanriazi/typescript-all-in-one/workspace/types/empty.md

 ### any vs unknown
 Both are **equally unsafe** as far as TypeScript is concerned.
 Use what makes you happy.
 Considerations:
+The difference between the two, however, is that a variable of type unknown can’t be assigned to a known type without **explicit casting**.

 - [x] **Linters prefer unknown** (with no-explicit-any rule)
 - [x] **any is less characters** to type than unknown